ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 Office 365 products require licensing to enable full functionality and support.
 The available activation methods are:

-* Office 365 based activation - Office 365 is Microsoft’s productivity solution in the cloud.
+* Office 365 based activation - Office 365 is Microsoft's productivity solution in the cloud.
 Office 365 has two sets of suites: one for the small and medium business segment and one for the enterprise segment.
-These suites are sold across different channels and programs designed to meet each segment’s needs.
+These suites are sold across different channels and programs designed to meet each segment's needs.
 Products are assigned to users and then activated through the online Microsoft Office 365 licensing service

 For agencies looking to alternate licensing arrangements, at a minimum, Microsoft recommends the following licensing in addition to the VSA 4 Common Cloud Commitment: